 10. Hiking & Biking

-Te Araroa is a network of hiking trails that run from the tip of the North Island to Bluff in the South – not for the faint hearted, but it’s certainly the experience of a lifetime!
+Te Araroa is a network of hiking trails that runs from the tip of the North Island to Bluff in the South.
+The entire 3,000km journey is legendary, although certainly not for the faint-hearted.

-Central Otago: for a truly memorable experience, embark on the amazing 150km Otago Central Rail Trail that goes from Middlemarch to Clyde.
+Central Otago: see the rocky landscape of Otago at it’s best on the stunning 150km Otago Central Rail Trail that goes from Middlemarch to Clyde.
 Alternatively, there’s the shorter Clutha Gold Trail from Roxburgh to Lawrence, or the Roxburgh Gorge Trail connecting Alexandra to Roxburgh (with an optional jet boat ride).

 Mackenzie Country/North Otago: the Alps 2 Ocean trail connects Aoraki/Mount Cook with Oamaru.
 Needless to say, it’s easier going downhill in the Aoraki to Oamaru direction!